aduke1121/builder-nika/content/therapy/_index.md

  - expand pleasure
  - get curious / stay curious

-I work 1:1 with clients and offer an emerging touch practice.
+I work 1:1 with clients, in-person in Montreal and online.

 I also facilitate group workshops, particularly on the role of nervous system regulation in social justice work.